 Elimination of 10% or 18,652 would result in a savings over 12 years of $276,252,811

 The energy industry, identified here strictly as electricity and natural gas, accounts for a significant part of the U.S. economy and over 2% of Gross Domestic Product (GDP).
-Small inefficiencies in the energy industry can be reduced as a result of the STORM™ sensor and produce large savings that can be passed on directly to consumers.
+Small inefficiencies in the energy industry can be reduced as a result of this project and produce large savings that can be passed on directly to consumers.

 One large cost of providing energy relates to the ability to forecast demand and then to supply the necessary energy on time.
 Energy providers rely on demand models to forecast electricity production and natural gas requirements.
 Demand forecasts for energy production are largely based on temperature forecasts.